 He was a monk, but also a genius architect!
 Architect and royal engineer Pierre Michel, lord of the Plessis, helped him.

 Maupeau died in 1693, so brother Jean Fontaine immediately replaced him.
 In 1700, they started with the vaults, completed in 1707.

 Then, the façade: oh, what a beauty, with all those details!
 They call this style "Baroque Jesuit style": a blend of trompe l’œil, perspective effect, bright colours and volutes...

 They often compared this façade with the Gesu church, in Rome: it’s divided in 2 parts, with 2 orders; the door is framed by statues made in 1865 by sculptor Prévôt.

-We can see st Ambroise, Gregory, Jérôme, Augustin.
-Above the entrance, we have a low-relief flanks by the Virgin apparition to st Dominic: she gives him the rosary... that’s why they called the square place du Chapelet!
+We can see saints Ambroise, Gregory, Jérôme, Augustin.
+Above the entrance, we have a low-relief flanks by the Virgin apparition to saint Dominic: she gives him the rosary... that’s why they called the square place du Chapelet!